History

 2. The acceptance onto the Main Site of certain specified waste materials from nominated residential properties in Boolaroo, Speers Point and Argenton (and possibly from the Incitec Fertilisers Limited site at Boolaroo);

-3. The construction of a containment cell (or two cells) on the Main Site for the receipt and long term storage of materials arising from the sources noted above; and
+3. The construction of a containment cell on the Main Site for the receipt and long term storage of materials arising from the sources noted above; and

 4. The associated environmental controls and site management during and after remediation.

-As the various site areas are remediated, they will become available for development for the future uses of industrial, commercial, residential and open space.
+The various site areas have been remediated and will soon be available for development for the future uses of industrial, commercial, residential and open space.
 Open Space will be the only land use permitted on the cell.
-Approvals for the redevelopment phases will be sought independently.

 Approval of the Remediation Project was granted 27 February 2007.